lawrennd/old_talks/_posts/2018-05-29-uncertainty-in-loss-functions.md

-Uncertainty in models is handled by Bayesian inference, here we consider uncertainty arising in loss functions.
+Uncertainty in the prediction function is handled by Bayesian inference, here we consider uncertainty arising in the objective functions, $E(\cdot)$.

 Consider a loss function which decomposes across individual observations, $\dataScalar_{k,j}$, each of which is dependent on some set of features, $\inputVector_k$.

 $$
 \errorFunction(\dataVector, \inputMatrix) = \sum_{k}\sum_{j}
 L(\dataScalar_{k,j}, \inputVector_k)
 $$
 Assume that the loss function depends on the features through some mapping function, $\mappingFunction_j(\cdot)$ which we call the *prediction function*.
 $$
 \errorFunction(\dataVector, \inputMatrix) = \sum_{k}\sum_{j} L(\dataScalar_{k,j},
 \mappingFunction_j(\inputVector_k))